 ¼ cup white wine

 BLEND in the confectioner’s sugar, cup by cup, until well-combined.

 FOLD in vanilla and white wine.

 BEAT frosting until fluffy.
-Do not overwork, but if the frosting is too stiff, add more wine – lol, always the correct answer to almost every problem – one teaspoon at a time
+Do not overwork, but if the frosting is too stiff, add more wine – almost always the correct answer to every problem – one teaspoon at a time